emmajanedrews/base-template/_posts/2017-10-05-a-look-at-our-market-2016-vs--now.md

 {% include pullquote.html %}

 Home prices have actually risen by 6%, though specific prices will vary slightly depending on your specific subdivision.
-You can find a look at [how things differ depending on municipality here.](https://s3.amazonaws.com/vyralmarketing/Melissa+Thompson/Blog+Attachments/municipalities.jpg){: target="_blank"}
+You can look at [how things differ depending on municipality here.](https://s3.amazonaws.com/vyralmarketing/Melissa+Thompson/Blog+Attachments/municipalities.jpg)

 Another notable statistic is the rise of overall home sales, which have increased by 21%.
 Additionally, **home sales over $500,000 are up 28%.&nbsp;**Home sales over $1 million, though, are the same as they were in 2016.